ylw-PotatoTornado/dev-takehome-spr25/README.md

 Before submission, make sure you run eslint using `npm run lint` and you get no warnings or errors.
 If for any reason you have to disable a rule in a file, leave a comment in the file explaining why.

-Additionally, please write down how much of the assessment you completed in `notes.md`.
+Additionally, please complete the checklist in `notes.md`.
 Also, if you have any notes/comments [eg. feedback about the assessment, if you didn't have enough time due to personal reasons etc.], please leave them in there.

 To submit, share the link to your repository in your application.
 If you are a backend developer, make sure your repository includes any environment/database variables used!
-We will want to test it locally.
+We will want to test submissions locally.

 ## Scenario ❤️

 _Crisis Corner_ is a non-profit that handles requests for items in areas that are affected by natural disasters.
-Their current Admin Portal currently only has a form where you manually type in items to approve them.
+Their current Admin Portal currently only has a form where admins manually type in items to approve them.
 You are part of a team working with them to build a better Admin Portal where they can manage received item requests in a more nuanced fashion.

 ## Stack 💻